EARLY BIRD is now open! Use code EARLYBIRD for $200 off.

 This is not just a doula training, this is a community.
 Our 12 week + bonus class course covers fertility, pregnancy, birth and the postnatal period as well as business.
 We do not just teach you all the skills you will need to be an awesome Maternal Support Practitioner (aka doula), we will also support you while you set up your business.
 We have a private Facebook community with peer & instructor support that is there for you 24/7.

 At the end of the certification process you will be certified as a fertility, birth and postpartum doula!
 We believe that each stage, from pre-conception all the way through to the first 6 months of life, are so interconnected that they should be taught together.

 The program is taught live and online – this means you can do the course anytime, anywhere.
 You can login and catch the class broadcasted live on Thursday nights or you can watch the recordings from your private desktop whenever you have time to fit it in.
 Yes, that means no childcare costs and you can do the whole course in your PJs!
-You will have lifetime access to the training, so you can do it around your life.
+You will have lifetime access to the training, so you can complete it as it fits into your life.

 We have designed the course for all learning types so you can read it, watch it or listen to it.

-Grab your spot for the Spring 2017 class!
+Grab your spot for the Fall 2017 class!

 Week 1: What is support and why are we here?

 Week 5: Comfort measures and positions for labour and delivery